Comm Sciences & Disorders (CSD)

 This course includes the study of the physiological, acoustic, and perceptual aspects of speech.
 Emphasis placed upon respiration, phonation, resonance, articulation, prosody, and acoustic phonetics.

-is a survey of speech and language disorders, seen in adulthoods.
-Prevention, assessment, and treatment are addressed.
-3 credits.
+This course is a survey of speech and language disorders, seen in adulthood.
+Cause, identification, assessment, and treatment are addressed.

 CSD 340.
 Research Seminar.
 (1 Credit)